tigeorgia/Declaration.ge-PDF-Scraper/README.markdown

 [poppler](http://poppler.freedesktop.org/ "pdf to html") and install it.
 It contains pdftohtml which is used by scripts/tohtml.
 Tested with pdftohtml from poppler 0.16.7, as found in Ubuntu 11.10.
 Does NOT work with poppler 0.18.4 in Ubuntu 12.04.
-For now, build from source.
+For now, build from source, and change the appropriate line in scripts/tohtml.

 Download the reports: